clarin-eric/handbook-development/docs/stack/python.md

 ## General

 [PEP](https://www.python.org/dev/peps/) is a set of Python community guidelines that is a baseline for our guidelines.
 If you adhere to explicit PEP you can't go wrong, however as it is possible for PEPs to clash with one other we explicitly state preferred standards further.
 Note, that in the following sections `Python` refers explicitly to `Python3`. `Python2` reached EOL on 1.01.2020.
-At CLARIN-ERIC we do not operate any legacy `Python2` software and no new developments will take place, therefor we ommit it in this chapter.
+At CLARIN-ERIC we do not operate any legacy `Python2` software and no new developments will take place, therefor we omit it in this chapter.

 ### Scope of guidelines applicability